ab1355/SynapseFlow/README.md

 # Synapse

 Synapse is an intelligent note-taking and project management application designed for neurodivergent minds.
-It leverages multiple productivity frameworks and AI-powered analysis to create a personalized, adaptive, and momentum-driven workflow.
+It transforms scattered thoughts into organized action by leveraging a suite of AI-powered agents.
+Its standout feature is the **"Neurodivergent Superpowers Visualization,"** which provides a real-time dashboard showing how the system turns context-switching into an accelerated source of project completion.

 ## ✨ Key Features

-- **Brain Dump Interface**: Distraction-free input for docs, ideas, random thoughts
+- **Brain Dump Interface**: Distraction-free input for docs, ideas, and random thoughts.
-- **Multi-Framework Views**: Same data displayed through 5+ different methodology lenses (Agile/Kanban/GTD/PARA/Custom)
+- **Multi-Framework Views**: The same data is displayed through 5+ different methodology lenses (Agile, Kanban, GTD, PARA, Custom).
-- **Energy-State Adaptation**: UI changes based on detected focus levels
+- **Energy-State Adaptation**: The UI adapts based on detected focus levels.
-- **Vector Semantic Search**: AI-powered similarity matching to find related thoughts and ideas
+- **Vector Semantic Search**: AI-powered similarity matching to find related thoughts and ideas.
+- **✨ Neurodivergent Superpowers Visualization**: A real-time dashboard that visually demonstrates how context-switching accelerates progress across multiple projects, turning a common challenge into a celebrated strength.
-- **Progress Orchestration**: Cross-project momentum tracking and cascading updates
+- **Progress Orchestration**: Cross-project momentum tracking and cascading updates.
-- **Pattern Recognition**: Learning individual neurodivergent workflow patterns
+- **Pattern Recognition**: Learns and adapts to individual neurodivergent workflow patterns.

 ## 🚀 Quick Start